Display: 14-inch, 1080p, 120Hz

 The Zephyrus G14 sounds almost too good to be true: More than 11 hours of battery life, awesome performance for gaming and VR, thermal management that never gets hot to the touch, and a design that can both satisfy gamers and look at home in more professional settings.
 All this, plus funky personalization features.

-- Here are the best gaming laptops
+- Here are the best laptops for engineering students

 - The best gaming mouse

 - Need a better camera?
 Here are the best webcams

 But it's no dream.
 As you’ll see in our Asus ROG Zephyrus G14 review, this is an awesome gaming laptop that's portable enough to go anywhere and powerful enough to play anything.
 It also offers some of the best battery life of any laptop, without compromising on style or capability, making it one of the best Windows laptops you can buy.